 Centrally appropriated costs.
 Pursuant to a Joint Budget Committee policy, certain costs associated with this bill are addressed through the annual budget process and centrally appropriated in the Long Bill or supplemental appropriations bills, rather than in this bill.
 These costs, which include employee insurance and supplemental employee retirement payments, are estimated to be \$6,312 in FY 2018-19 and \$28,967 for FY 2019-20.

 Effective Date

-The bill takes effect June 30, 2018.
+The bill was signed into law by the Governor on May 30, 2018, and took effect June 30, 2018.